x0hu/rCMD-windows/README.md

 # rcmd for Windows

-A Windows app switcher inspired by macOS's rcmd.
+A Windows app switcher inspired by macOS's [rcmd](https://lowtechguys.com/rcmd/).
 Switch to applications instantly using Right Alt + letter shortcuts.

-## Features (Proof of Concept)
+## Features

 - **Instant app switching**: Hold Right Alt and press the first letter of an app's process name
 - **System tray app**: Runs quietly in the background